 The truth is that by the time your unit is retrofitted to work with another refrigerant type, you would be better served to buy a new unit that is designed for these newer environmentally friendlier refrigerants.

-If you live in Port St. Lucie or Martin County, Florida area and are in need of AC servicing, repair, or replacement, contact American Air Cares today to talk to one of our professionals about your options.
+If you need air conditioning service in Port St. Lucie, or surrounding areas, contact American Air Cares today to talk to one of our professionals about your options.
 We will come out and provide you with a free quote to repair or replace your unit.